Founding closes Sept 13, 2026

 Found it.

 Government failed.
 Contractors extract.
 Encampments grow.
 The model is broken — and we're not waiting for permission to rebuild it.
 Sanitize Uplift is the first community-governed end-homelessness initiative in America.
 Owned by the people who fund it.
 Run by the people closest to the work.
-Founding membership opens for 120 days only.

 People hired